meshcloud/meshcloud-docs/docs/meshstack.managed-service.md

 title: Managed Service
 ---

-meshcloud will typically operate your meshStack installation as a managed service for you.
+meshcloud will operate your meshStack installation as a managed service for you.

 > Our managed service is always subject to an individual customer agreement.
 This document provides a high-level overview
 > of the typical components of this service.